Ovid/example-test-training-material/README.md

 still get some value out of this.
 Like I explained earlier, this is a marketing experiment: how can we give back to the community but still build our business?
 If this works, perhaps there will be more.

+# BUILDING

+The `Makefile.PL` script should be run to install the dependencies needed for this training.
+If you have trouble installing `Net::Ping::External`, don't worry about it.
+It's for the last lesson in this sample.

+You just need to do this:

+    perl Makefile.PL
+    # accept the prompt to Auto-install the X mandatory module(s) from CPAN?
+    make # this will run cpan to install the modules